 One last thing about this: The way that we study often reinforces our belief that though we’ve been studying forever, we still know very little.
 That’s because we focus less and less on the things we’ve mastered, and turn our attention constantly to what still eludes us.
 Keep this in mind and, as the test date approaches, go back more and review the things you’d mastered in the past, both to keep them fresh and to remind yourself that you DO know some things.

 Meditation, physical exercise, relaxation techniques, body scans, hypnosis, yoga, massages, spa days, and any number of other things can help you to decompress, take the edge off and relax.
 Below are little blurbs on a few of these techniques.
 Many apps can also help you with these.
 Some apps and albums that we’d recommend, both paid and free, are: Headspace, Power Nap with Andre Johnson, Take a Break, Sleep Soundly, Jon Kabat Zinn’s Wherever You Go, There You Are, and crystal bowl therapy.
 Nestmaven also offers a free online in-depth resource that explores how you can use mindfulness to improve your sleep, with links to studies to back it all up.
-Additionally, check out this free info from Tuck.

 Most of these recommendations and those below are inexpensive and require little of you other than a bed, a floor, or a smartphone and headphones.
 But if you can afford to get a massage or a day at a spa, or if you’re already the kind of person who does those things, then there’s probably no better time to treat yourself to them than in the days before your test.
 And, the below techniques aren't your style, one of the best ways to beat anxiety is to get your sweat on with physical activity—be it running, walking, cycling, circuit training, rock climbing or what have you!

 In short, meditation is about quieting your mind and focusing your attention.
-Just as they go over in Headspace's free 10-minute guided meditation app, you don't have to sit in a hugely uncomfortable position or seek a transcendant experience.
+Just as they go over in Headspace's free 10-minute guided meditation app, you don't have to sit in a hugely uncomfortable position or seek a transcendent experience.
 It doesn't even need to be spiritual.
 Very simply, all you need to do is sit in a comfortable position (sitting upright in a comfy chair is fine!) and let yourself enjoy some peace without an agenda.

 There are many techniques, books, CDs, and classes out there to help you with this, but you can even give it a try on your own.
 Try sitting in a dimly lit room, silence your phone, and set a timer so you don't end up worrying about going for too long.
 If you want to, you can put on some binaural music playing in the background (YouTube has many videos with music for meditation).